Tertiary Studies and Careers

 Where can I study?

-The graph below shows where our French Baccalauréat graduates from June 2016 to June 2020 have gone on to study.
+The chart below shows where our graduates from 2018 to 2021 have gone on to study.

 Educational Guidance - PRIO